A physical model for efficient ranking in networks: Bitwise accuracy

-Some methods provide rankings but do not provide a model to estimate $P_{ij}$, meaning that~\eqref{eq:localaccuracy} and~\eqref{eq:globalaccuracy} cannot be used.
+Some methods provide rankings but do not provide a model to estimate $P_{ij}$, meaning that Eq.~\eqref{eq:localaccuracy} and Eq.~\eqref{eq:loglikelihood} cannot be used.
 Nevertheless, such methods still estimate one bit of information about each pair $(i,j)$: whether the majority of the edges are from $i$ to $j$ or vice versa.
-This motivates the use of a bit-wise or coarsened version of $\eps_a$, which we call $\eps_b$,
+This motivates the use of a bitwise version of $\eps_a$, which we call $\eps_b$,

-where $\Theta(x)=1$ if $x>0$ and $\Theta(x) = 0$ otherwise, and $n$ is the number of nodes and $t$ is the number of instances in which $A_{ij}=A_{ji}$; there are $n^2-t$ total bits to predict.
+where $\Theta(x)=1$ if $x>0$ and $\Theta(x) = 0$ otherwise, and $N$ is the number of nodes and $t$ is the number of instances in which $A_{ij}=A_{ji}$; there are $N^2-t$ total bits to predict.
 Results in terms of this measure on the networks considered in the main text are shown in Figure~\ref{SIfig:ED}.
+In the special case that the network is unweighted ($A$ is a binary adjacency matrix) and there are no bi-directional edges (if $A_{ij}=1$, then $A_{ji}=0$), then $1-\eps_b$ is the fraction of edges that violate the rankings in $s$.
+In other words, for this particular type of network, $1-\eps_b$ is the minimum violations rank penalty normalized by the total number of edges in the network, i.e., $\frac{1}{M} \sum_{i,j} \Theta(s_{i}-s_{j})\, A_{ji}$.